pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 --David Mitchell

 "He was rigorous and predictable.
 People knew where they stodd.
 In the medieval era, when people's expectations of government were unbelievably low by modern standards, this was was good as it got.
 All kings did terrible things, but the ones who did so out of weakness, capriciousness, viciousness, favoritism, or fear engendered uncertainty that led to violence and chaos.
 What helped daily life go smoothly was a straightforward, well-organized hardass."
 --David Mitchell

+"Under him, England was a placid and administratively efficient place to live where conditions in general were improving.
+Why?
+He was predictable.
+That's the key.
+It's disappointing in a lover, but in a feudal overlord it hits the spot."
+--David Mitchell

 "...though nobody seemed to be able to draw a face that looked realistic at any point between the Romans leaving and the Tudors.
 Does thinking that make me a Philistine?
 There's a picture on the Alfred Jewel in the middle of all the lovely gold work that archaeologists think is supposed to be Jesus.
 Nobody knows what Jesus really looked like, but we can be pretty sure he didn't look like that.
 It's skillfully crafted in enamel under quartz, but the image itself is like something I might have done while drunkenly playing online Pictionary on my phone."